-Granite is an extremely common stone all over the word, and make up a substantial portion of the earth’s crust.
+Granite is an extremely common stone all over the world, and make up a substantial portion of the earth’s crust.

 Granite is an igneous rock, and was formed deep under the earth’s crust as molten lava and rock cooled very slowly.
 During the cooling process, minerals like feldspar and quartz crystallized and bonded together.